 Is your Android phone getting slow with time?
+Want to boost the performance of Android phones?
 Do you feel annoyed by the slow response and phone hanging issues?
 Well, there are a number of tricks and tips that can help you with these problems and make your phone faster without the need for any third-party booster app.

 However, you can make your phone faster and last longer by tweaking a few settings only and there is no need to install any more apps to do so.
-Here’s how to boost the performance of your Android phone.
+Here’s how to boost the performance of Android phones.

 Uninstall Unused Apps